jschwarzwalder/aws-sdk-php/docs/guide/promises.rst

         return Promise\coroutine(function () use ($bucket, $s3Client) {
             // You can capture the result by yielding inside of parens
             $result = (yield $s3Client->createBucket(['Bucket' => $bucket]));
-            // Wait on the bucket to be available.
+            // Wait on the bucket to be available
             $waiter = $s3Client->getWaiter('BucketExists', ['Bucket' => $bucket]);
-            // Wait until the bucket exists.
+            // Wait until the bucket exists
             yield $waiter->promise();
-            // Upload a file to the bucket. yield $s3Client->putObjectAsync([
+            // Upload a file to the bucket yield $s3Client->putObjectAsync([
                 'Bucket' => $bucket,
                 'Key'    => '_placeholder',